thanos-io/thanos/docs/components/compact.md

 **NOTE:** Don't check heap memory only.
 Prometheus and Thanos compaction leverages `mmap` heavily which is outside of `Go` `runtime` stats.
 Refer to process / OS memory used rather.
 On Linux/MacOS Go will also use as much as available, so utilization will be always near limit.

-Generally, for a medium-sized bucket, limit of 10GB of memory should be enough to keep it working.
+Generally, for a medium-sized bucket, a limit of 10GB of memory should be enough to keep it working.

 ### Network